This is a call to Canadian poets — join us in sparking a love of poetry among students to last a lifetime!

 *As per the Canada Council for the Arts’ Applicant Profiles.

-Last year, we launched our Poet In Class/Poète à l’école program.
-We brought dozens of poets into hundreds of classrooms, and this year, we’d like to expand our reach.
+With our Poet In Class/Poète à l’école program, we’ve brought dozens of poets into hundreds of classrooms, and this year, we will continue to expand our reach.

 Class visits are scheduled between September and March of a given school year.